djberg96/oracle-model-generator/README.md

 If you want date format validations, then you will need to install the `validates_timeliness` library.

-## What this library doesn't do
-I do not attempt to set `has_many` or `has_one` relationships.
-There's no good way to determine that relationship (one or many?).
-Besides, in practice I find that most people set custom has_xxx relationships that go over and above what's set in the database anyway for purposes of their application.

-I also do not go out of my way to get the model name correct with regards to singular vs plural.
-I do a simple guess that covers most cases, but complex cases will break it.
-It's much easier for you to rename a class or file name than it is for me to get this 100% correct.

-As of 0.3.1 there's also the `--class` option that let's you explicitly set it if you like.

 ## Database Support
 * **Oracle**: Full support via ruby-oci8
 * **SQL Server**: Full support via tiny_tds